mobizt/ReadyMail/README.md

 The network client works only with plain text connection.
 Some SSL clients support only SSL connection while some SSL clients support plain text, ssl and connecion upgrades (`STARTTLS`).

-Additional to the proper SSL client selected for the ports, the SSL client itself may require some additional settings before use.
+*Additional to the proper SSL client selected for the ports, the SSL client itself may require some additional settings before use.*

-Some SSL client allows user to use in insecure mode without server or Rooth CA SSL certificate verification e.g. using `WiFiClientSecure::setInsecure()` in ESP32 and ESP8266 `WiFiClientSecure.h`.
+*Some SSL client allows user to use in insecure mode without server or Rooth CA SSL certificate verification e.g. using `WiFiClientSecure::setInsecure()` in ESP32 and ESP8266 `WiFiClientSecure.h`.*

-All examples in this library are for ESP32 for simply demonstation and `WiFiClientSecure` is used for SSL client and skipping for certificate verification by using `WiFiClientSecure::setInsecure()`
+*All examples in this library are for ESP32 for simply demonstation and `WiFiClientSecure` is used for SSL client and skipping for certificate verification by using `WiFiClientSecure::setInsecure()`.*

-If server supports the SSL fragmentation and some SSL client supports SSL fragmentation by allowing user to setup the allocate IO buffers in any size, this allows user to operate the SSL client in smaller amount of RAM usage.
-Such SSL clients are ESP8266's `WiFiClientSecure` and `ESP_SSLClient`.
+*If server supports the SSL fragmentation and some SSL client supports SSL fragmentation by allowing user to allocate the IO buffers in any size, this allows user to operate the SSL client in smaller amount of RAM usage.
+Such SSL clients are ESP8266's `WiFiClientSecure` and `ESP_SSLClient`.*

-Some SsL client e.g. `WiFiNINA` and `WiFi101`, they require secure connection.
+*Some SSL client e.g. `WiFiNINA` and `WiFi101`, they require secure connection.
 The server or Rooth CA SSL certificate is required for verification during establishing the connection.
-This kind of SSL client works with device firmware that stores the list of cerificates in its firmware.
+This kind of SSL client works with device firmware that stores the list of cerificates in its firmware.*

-There is no problem when connecting to Google and Microsoft servers as the SSL Root certificate is already installed in firmware and it does not exire.
+*There is no problem when connecting to Google and Microsoft servers as the SSL Root certificate is already installed in firmware and it does not exire.
 The connection to other servers may be failed because of missing the server certificates.
-User needs to add or upload SSL certificates to the device firmware in this case.
+User needs to add or upload SSL certificates to the device firmware in this case.*

-In some use case where the network to connect is not WiFi but Ethernet or mobile GSM modem, if the SSL client is required, there are few SSL clients that can be used.
-One of these SSL client is `ESP_SSLClient`.
+*In some use case where the network to connect is not WiFi but Ethernet or mobile GSM modem, if the SSL client is required, there are few SSL clients that can be used.
+One of these SSL client is `ESP_SSLClient`.*

 Back to our ports and clients selection, the following sections showed how to select proper ports and Clients based on the protocols.